gatsbyjs/gatsby/docs/contributing/how-to-open-a-pull-request.md

 ### Starters or Site Showcase

-**Note:** Showcase contributions are currently paused while the Gatsby team develops a new workflow for sharing your Gatsby sites with the community.
+**Note:** Showcase and starter contributions are currently paused while the Gatsby team develops a new workflow for sharing your Gatsby sites with the community.

 ### Blog posts